samuel-cavalcanti/parallel_programming_ufrn/docs/chapter_2/question_15/Readme.md

+# Questão 15

-15. 1.
-Suppose a shared-memory system uses snooping cache coherence and write-back caches.
+1. Suppose a shared-memory system uses snooping cache coherence and write-back caches.
 Also suppose that core 0 has the variable x in its cache, and it executes the assignment x = 5.
 Finally suppose that core 1 doesn’t have x in its cache, and after core 0’s update to x, core 1 tries to execute y = x.
 What value will be assigned to y ?
 Why ?

 2. Suppose that the shared-memory system in the previous part uses a directory-based protocol.
 What value will be assigned to y ?
 Why ?

-    1. Can you suggest how any problems you found in the first two parts might be solved ?
+3. Can you suggest how any problems you found in the first two parts might be solved ?

 ## 1 What value will be assigned to y ?
 Why ?